-But, while intense activities that are hard on the joints should be avoided, there are some people that can do vigorous activities such as running.
-They may even be able to tolerate some activities that are harder on the joints like basketball or tennis.
-So the idea is to choose the activities that are right for you.
+While intense activities that are hard on the joints should be avoided, there are some people that can do vigorous activities.
+They may even be able to tolerate some activities that are hard on the joints such as basketball or tennis.
+So, the idea is to choose the right activities for you.

-Also note that you don’t have to do exercises you don’t enjoy.
+Also note that you do not have to do exercises you do not enjoy.
 There are a variety of activities that you can do to meet the Guidelines.
-So choose activities that are not harmful for your type of arthritis.
-And if you enjoy the activity you will be more likely to do them regularly.
+So, choose activities that are not harmful for your type of arthritis.
+And remember, if you choose an activity you enjoy you will be more likely to do them regularly.

 Examples of Moderate & Vigorous Intensity Aerobic Activities: